 Multisystem Inflammatory Syndrome in Children

 Multisystem inflammatory syndrome in children (MIS-C) is a new health condition associated with COVID-19 that is appearing in children in NYC and elsewhere.
 The syndrome was previously called pediatric multisystem inflammatory syndrome, or PMIS.

 MIS-C is like other serious inflammatory conditions such as Kawasaki disease and toxic shock syndrome.
 Children with MIS-C can have problems with their heart and other organs and need to receive medical care in a hospital.

 There is no evidence pregnant people are more likely to get COVID-19, but they should still be monitored closely.
-Pregnant people can get especially sick if infected by some viruses.
+For more information about pregnancy see our COVID-19: Pregnancy page.